immmersive/codesmash-ai/right-tool-right-job.md

 # Use the Right Tool for the Right Job

-Since our goal is to be able to solve any problem, we should create a guiding principle which will always steer us in teh right direction.
+Since our goal is to be able to solve any problem, we should create a guiding principle which will always steer us in the right direction.
 The statement, which by definition does that, is the following one.

 > Use the right tool for the right job